What is privacy?

 - October 2018 – What makes a trustworthy VPN?
 We engage in a multilateral initiative to cultivate more transparency and honesty within our industry.

-The legal entity operating Mullvad is Amagicom AB.
+Mullvad VPN AB is owned by parent company Amagicom AB.
 The name Amagicom is derived from the Sumerian word ama-gi – the oldest word for “freedom“ or, literary, “back to mother” in the context of slavery – and the abbreviation for communication.
 Amagicom stands for “free communication”.

-Amagicom is 100% owned by founders Fredrik Strömberg and Daniel Berntsson who are actively involved in the company.
+Mullvad VPN AB and its parent company Amagicom AB are 100% owned by founders Fredrik Strömberg and Daniel Berntsson who are actively involved in the company.